-We wil work with parents in providing quality care for their children.
+We will work with parents in providing quality care for their children.

 1) All parents are welcome to visit the setting at any times to observe or join in the nursery activities.
-Parents are encouraged to take part in setting activities, e.g. event we hold such as McMillian coffee morning and parties, Outings, and general setting's activities like storytelling.
+Parents are encouraged to take part in setting’s activities.

 5) Parents are able to view all the policies of the setting at any time.